jZejda/dalin/readme.md

-# Laravel oPlan
+# DaLin

-This is an oPlan management system to make orienteering life better.
+This is an DaLin management system to make orienteering life better.

 ## Features